A German county elected a far-right candidate for the first time since the Nazi era, raising concern

 The unemployed Radoslaw Schneider, 39, also expects things to improve now that Sesselmann is in charge.
 He said that AfD “believes that something needs to be done also for the Germans,” and foreigners should no longer get preferential treatment — which will happen now with AfD in power, he thinks.

-Alternative for Germany first entered the national parliament in 2017 following an anti-migrant campaign in response to a mass arrival of refugees to Europe.
+Alternative for Germany first entered the national parliament in 2017 following an anti-migrant campaign in response to a mass arrival of refugees in Europe.

-The party, a decade old, has been polling at record levels nationally with between 18% and 20% of support.
+Now a decade old, the party has been polling at record levels nationally with between 18% and 20% of support.

 AfD’s Thuringia leader, Björn Höcke, has espoused revisionist views of Germany’s Nazi past.
 In 2018, he called the Holocaust memorial in Berlin a “monument of shame” and called for Germany to perform a “180-degree turn” when it comes to the way it remembers its past.